 With the UK now in another national lockdown and people only allowed to leave their homes for a few reasons including; shopping, work, medical assistance, attending education and exercise there isn’t too much people can do.

-However, before you do go, to help prevent injuries you need a good warm up.
-But if you are new to running what is an easy and good warm up that you can do to help prevent injuries?
+However, before you do go out running you need a good warm up.
+There are loads of benefits to warming up, one being that you don’t injury yourself.
+But if you are new to running you might not know what an easy and good warm up is.

 Well thanks in part to Rushcliffe AC an athletics club in Nottingham, we have put together a quick and easy stretching guide you can follow below.

 Start by staying in your house and doing a few light stretches.
 We recommend around 5-10 minutes of light stretching should be sufficient.
 You first few stretches should be really light, barely even stretching your muscles., then throughout 5-10 minutes just get deeper each time you stretch a specific muscle.

 Tips: Make sure you stretch your whole body, upper and lower and don’t overstretch as this can cause more damage that it does good.

 2. Start your run with a slow jog